FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 crate-type = ["cdylib"]
 ```

-Adding a dependency with a toml table like this is a nice way to make it clearer what is happening.
+Adding a dependency with a toml table like we're doing for mdbook is a nice way to make it clearer what is happening.
 Again we are going to point to the git repository, we also need to make sure that the default-features are turned off.
-The mdbook default features are primarily for the binary application, not really for the library we are using.
+The mdbook default features are primarily for the binary application, avoiding them is the other key to allowing this to compile to wasm.
 With that out of the way we can update our code.

 ```rust
 // ./crates/example-plugin/src/lib.rs